South Sudan's Machar to resume work on Monday after COVID-19 recovery

-June 6, 2020 (JUAB) - South Sudan First Vice President Riek Machar and Defence Minister Angelina Teny will return to his office on Monday 8 June, according to a statement issued in Juba on Saturday.
+June 6, 2020 (JUAB) - South Sudan’s First Vice President Riek Machar and Defence Minister Angelina Teny will return to his office on Monday 8 June, according to a statement issued in Juba on Saturday.

 Machar and his wife Teny had been in self-isolation at their home after announcing he had tested positive for the coronavirus on Monday 18 May.